Opera in three acts. Running Time: 2 hours 18 minutes.

 Ruiz’ Mad Scene, which is certainly the crowing moment of the score, does not have the emotional build up of Lucia’s (also Ruiz doesn’t murder anyone during a psychotic binge while wearing a bridal gown, thankfully) so although it is musically beautiful, it is hard to connect with any of the characters other than Maria herself, and this is unfortunate because Ruiz especially is a sympathetic character driven by a desire to protect his family, we just don’t have a developed relationship with him by the time he is led away by his daughter, a mentally sick man, poor thing.
 Why does he not show up until almost an hour into the opera?

 Pedro is a weakling for a baritone romantic lead, but Maria is a strong female figure, almost an amazon, who takes what she wants and demands justice from those who wrong her but also shows the tenderest love and devotion to her father who is so gravely affected by her sex life.
 She is a woman of honour.
-Ultimately, B+ or A- and a missed opportunity for an alpha opera if only the plot and casting were a bit tighter.
+Ultimately an alpha, just short of the plus.